 In 2007, the System implemented Governmental Accounting Standards Board ("GASB") Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
 In connection with the adoption of GASB Statement No. 45, the System implemented certain changes to its OPEB plan.
 Prior to 2012, the System funded all obligations arising under these plans on a pay-as-you-go basis.
-In March 2012, SAWS established and contributed \$12 million to the OPEB Trust.
-Funds in the OPEB Trust must be used for the exclusive purpose of providing benefits to eligible retirees and their dependents.
-In 2013, the System began making annual contributions to the OPEB Trust in accordance with a plan that results in fully funding the actuarially determined annual required contributions for these benefits over a period of time.
+In March 2012, SAWS established an OPEB Trust for the exclusive purpose of providing benefits to eligible retirees and their dependents.
+The System contributed \$12 million to the OPEB Trust during 2012 and funded \$6.8 million in pay-as you go costs.
+During 2013, the System contributed \$4 million to the OPEB Trust and funded pay-as-you costs of \$8.5 million.
+Going forward, the System expects to make annual contributions to the OPEB Trust in accordance with a plan that results in fully funding the actuarially determined annual required contributions for these benefits over a period of time.

 Plan members' required contributions vary depending on the health plan selected by the retiree as well as the number of years of service at the time of retirement.
-For the year ended December 31, 2012, plan members receiving benefits contributed \$570,000.
-In addition to the \$12 million contributed to the OPEB Trust in 2012, the System contributed the remainder of the pay-as-you-go cost of \$6,753,000.
 In 2011, the System's Board approved increases in the required contributions by plan members beginning in 2012.
 These increases will be phased in over eight years.
 The expected long-term impact of these increases will result in the plan members eventually contributing one-third of the annual premiums for retiree health insurance.
-Based on the latest actuarial valuation dated January 1, 2011, the unfunded actuarial accrued liability for this plan was \$242.4 million and the annual required contribution was \$20.7 million.
-For further information with respect to the System's OPEB liabilities, please refer to Note K of the excerpts from SAWS' Comprehensive Annual Financial Report for the year ended December 31, 2012.
-(See "APPENDIX B, EXCERPTS FROM THE ANNUAL FINANCIAL REPORT".)
+Plan members receiving benefits contributed \$570,000 in 2012 and \$719,000 in 2013.
+Based on the latest actuarial valuation dated January 1, 2013, the unfunded actuarial accrued liability for this plan was \$267.6 million and the annual required contribution was \$21.9 million.
+For further information with respect to the System's OPEB liabilities, please refer to Note K of the excerpts from SAWS' Comprehensive Annual Financial Report for the year ended December 31, 2013.
+(See "APPENDIX B - EXCERPTS FROM THE SAN ANTONIO WATER SYSTEM ANNUAL FINANCIAL REPORT".)